cmarquezrusso/bank-statements-data/README.md

 # HACKATON: Bank Account Statements into Elastic Search
 This project is just a **playground** for importing **Bank accounts statements data** into **elastic search**

-Please vote for this feature to be added in BNZ https://community.bnz.co.nz/t/api-application-programming-interface/337
+Please vote for an API feature to be added in BNZ https://community.bnz.co.nz/t/api-application-programming-interface/337

 ##### TODO's list